[first published New Year's Day 2015]

 "God said to Abraham...
 This is my covenant, which you shall keep, between me and you and your offspring after you: Every male among you shall be circumcised.
 You shall circumcise the flesh of your foreskins, and it shall be a sign of the covenant between me and you."

 This fraternal shedding of blood foreshadows the Apostles' priestly participation in the "blood of the New Covenant."
 Just as the masculine covenant of circumcision will define Israel, so the priestly sharing in the chalice of Christ's blood will define the Apostolic Church.
-This formalization of fraternity defined by shared male protective duty and limited by the defined territory of a Promised Land will become the republican template of the nations.
+(The sharing of the priestly chalice with the laity was a central liturgical demand of the Protestant Revolution which eventually proposed a Church built on Baptism not Holy Orders.)
+The Judaic formalization by circumcision of shared male protective duty limited by the defined territory of a Promised Land will become the republican template of the nations.
 The public relationship (res publica) of shared masculine duty will become the fraternal lattice of classical politics and citizenship.

 "It appears clear that contemporary ethical systems remain incapable of producing authentic bonds of fraternity, since a fraternity devoid of reference to a common Father as its ultimate foundation is unable to endure.
 True brotherhood among people presupposes and demands a transcendent Fatherhood.
 Based on the recognition of this fatherhood, human fraternity is consolidated: each person becomes a ‘neighbor’ who cares for others."